Limitations of the Markovian approximation in the harmonic oscillator: Quantum Langevin equations

-for the particular Hamiltonian $\hat{H}$ of the harmonic oscillator \eqref{eq:H}.
-These equations combine the Heisenberg equations of motion (which describe the unitary part of the dynamics) with phenomenological (ohmic) damping terms parameterised by the damping constant $\gamma$.
-If one places oneself in the context of a particle (of mass $m=g^{-1}$) subject to a damping force which depends linearly on the velocity, the choice (\ref{eq:dynBMa}) might appear a natural one, whereas the choice (\ref{eq:dynCava}) may appear surprising.
-However, as we shall recall in section~\ref{sec:mast}, the dynamics (\ref{eq:dynCava}) reproduces the same correlators of the Lindblad equation of an oscillator in a cavity.
-The coupling with the external bath(s) is completed by specifying the noises $\hat{\eta}^{(x)}$, $\hat{\eta}^{(p)}$, being operator-valued centred random variables with a joint probability distribution and non-vanishing second moments.
-The form of the noise contributions follows a proposal of Bedeaux and Mazur \cite{bedeaux2001mesoscopic,bedeaux2002non}.
-Physical examples are known from LRC electric circuits with noise on both the potential as well as the current \cite{becker2013theorie,araujo2019axiomatic} or in models on active processes in the inner ear \cite{dinis2012fluctuation}.
-For the equations (\ref{eq:dynBMa}) of the friction model, the non-vanishing noise correlators are \cite{bedeaux2001mesoscopic,bedeaux2002non} with the notations $\bigl[ \cdot, \cdot\bigr]$ and $\{\cdot,\cdot\bigr\}$ for the commutator and anti-commutator (use units with $k_{\rm B}=1$).
+for the Hamiltonian $\hat{H}$ of the harmonic oscillator~\eqref{eq:H}.
+These equations combine the Heisenberg equations of motion, describing the unitary part of the dynamics, with phenomenological damping terms parametrized by the damping constant $\gamma$.
+If one places oneself in the context of a particle (of mass $m=g^{-1}$) subject to a damping force which depends linearly on the velocity, the choice (\ref{eq:dynBMa}, \ref{eq:dynBMb}) might appear a natural one, whereas the choice (\ref{eq:dynCava}, \ref{eq:dynCavb}) may appear surprising.
+However, as we shall recall in Sec.~\ref{sec:mast}, the dynamics (\ref{eq:dynCava}, \ref{eq:dynCavb}) reproduces the same correlators of the celebrate Lindblad equation of an oscillator in a cavity~\cite{kohen1997,carmichael1999statistical,breuer2002theory,gardiner2004quantum,alicki2007quantum,alicki2023}.
+Finally, the coupling with the external bath(s) is completed by specifying the stochastic noises $\hat{\eta}^{(x)}_\alpha(t)$, $\hat{\eta}^{(p)}_\alpha(t)$, for the friction ($\alpha=f$) and cavity ($\alpha=c$) models, which are operator-valued centred random processes with a joint probability distribution and non-vanishing second moments.

+The form of the noise correlators in the friction model~(\ref{eq:dynBMa}, \ref{eq:dynBMb}) follows the proposal by Bedeaux and Mazur~\cite{bedeaux2001mesoscopic,bedeaux2002non}.
+Physical examples are also known from LRC electric circuits with noise both in potential and in current~\cite{becker2013theorie,araujo2019axiomatic} or from models of active processes in the inner ear~\cite{dinis2012fluctuation}.
+The non-vanishing noise correlators are \cite{bedeaux2001mesoscopic,bedeaux2002non}

+with the notations $\bigl[ \cdot, \cdot\bigr]$ and $\{\cdot,\cdot\bigr\}$ for the commutator and anti-commutator (use units with $k_{\rm B}=1$).
 In the classical limit $\hbar\to 0$, this reduces to a linearly damped harmonic oscillator subject to white noise.
-On the other hand, for the equations (\ref{eq:dynCava}) of the cavity model we have
+On the other hand, for the cavity model~(\ref{eq:dynCava}, \ref{eq:dynCavb}) we have by definition

-There is no easily identified classical limit as $\hbar\to 0$.
-We shall analyse and compare the two systems defined by eqs.~(\ref{eq:dynBM}) and~(\ref{eq:dynCav}), respectively.
+with no easily identified classical limit as $\hbar\to 0$.
+Moreover, the reader may have already noticed that the noise-averaged equations of motion~(\ref{eq:dynCava}, \ref{eq:dynCavb}) of the cavity model do not satisfy Ehrenfest's theorem~\cite{bondar2016,cohen2018}, whereas those of the friction model do, see Eqs.~(\ref{eq:dynBMa}, \ref{eq:dynBMb}).
+Hence the cavity model does not reduce to the Brownian motion in the classical limit $\hbar\to 0$~\cite{lindblad1976brownian,kohen1997}.